Skip to main content

 We measure, photograph, document the existing surface and tile, and walk you through finish options with samples in-hand.

 Pool drained to grade, surface chipped or hydroblasted to bond layer.
 Tile band removed.
-1–2 day window.
+Bond coat applied.

-Bond coat, tile install, then finish (Diamond Brite, Pebble, or plaster) sprayed and trowel-finished.
-Same day install.
+Tile install, then finish (Diamond Brite, Pebble, or plaster) sprayed and trowel-finished.
+Single-day install once prep is complete.

-Final chemistry balance, surface inspection, and handoff to weekly service.
-Manufacturer warranty registered.
+Final chemistry balance, surface inspection, manufacturer warranty registered, transition to regular weekly service.

 40+ Years of Combined Expertise Renovating South Florida Pools